The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: The SED properties of Ion1

 Regarding star-formation history (SFH), our fiducial model uses the nonparametric form with the continuity prior.
 The SFH is composed of 9 lookback time bins, where the first two bins are fixed to be 0 $-$ 30, and 30 $-$ 100 Myr to capture the recent star formation activity; the last bin is assumed to be 0.85t$_{\rm{H}}$ $-$ t$_{\rm{H}}$ where t$_{\rm{H}}$ is the Hubble time of $z=3.794$; the remaining 6 bins are evenly spaced in logarithmic space between 100 Myr and 0.85t$_{\rm{H}}$.
 We tested the impact of the assumed SFH on our conclusions by using a nonparametric SFH with different lookback time bins.
 Specifically, we employed finer bins ($0$–$10$, $10$–$30$, and $30$–$100$ Myr) to capture recent star formation with higher time resolution (black dashed line in the right panel of Figure \ref{fig:SED}).
 Additionally, we also tested our results using a parametric delayed-tau SFH (blue dashed line in the right panel of Figure \ref{fig:SED}).
 No substantial changes were found in our measurements.

-Finally, we note that, in addition to altering the SFH assumptions in our Prospector fitting, we also tested the fitting results using an alternative SED fitting framework BAGPIPES \citep{Carnall2018} with the BC03 \citep{Bruzual2003} stellar synthesis code.
+We note that, in addition to altering the SFH assumptions in our Prospector fitting, we tested the fitting results using an alternative SED fitting framework BAGPIPES \citep{Carnall2018} with the BC03 \citep{Bruzual2003} stellar synthesis code.
 No substantial differences were found in our measurements.
-We therefore conclude that the inferred SED properties of Ion1 are robust and largely insensitive to the choice of SED modeling assumptions.